jkrauska/oclHashcat-notes/README.md

  - **Password Dictionary:** [CrackStation Dictionary][9] (they also include all words found in Wikipedia!)

 #### Security Considerations
-Since user hashes and potentially passwords be stored in plaintext on the test machine, we disconnected it from the local network after the initial configuration and [sneakernetted][10] the sensitive data.
+Since user hashes and potentially passwords will be stored in plaintext on the test machine, we disconnected it from the local network after the initial configuration and [sneakernetted][10] the sensitive data.

 ----------
 ### Performance